The 2019 Audit

 It was the first to include a Patient Reported Experience Measure (PREM), giving people with Parkinson's a stronger voice in rating the services they receive.

-2015 priorities for change and areas for improvement
+The 2015 Audit identified priorities for change and areas for improvement:

 Occupational therapy, physiotherapy and speech and language therapy were added in 2011.
 Previously, the audit focused on neurology care and elderly care services only.